Learning Outcomes

 The House of Lords held, by a majority, that Boardman and Tom Phipps were liable to account for their personal profits to the trust.
 They had breached their fiduciary duties because:

-1. Information as Trust Property: They had used information gained from their position acting for the trust (which was regarded as trust property) to make a personal profit.
+- They used information gained from their position acting for the trust (treated as confidential information derived from the fiduciary position) to make a personal profit.

-2. Conflict of Interest: There was a possibility of a conflict between their personal interests (in purchasing shares) and their duty to advise the trustees (e.g., on whether the trust should apply to court for permission to buy more shares itself).
+- There was a real possibility of conflict between their personal interests (in purchasing shares) and their duty to advise the trustees (e.g., whether the trust should seek authorisation to increase its holding).

-The court ordered that the profits be held on constructive trust for the beneficiaries, although it also awarded Boardman and Tom Phipps generous remuneration for their work and skill, acknowledging they had acted honestly (albeit in breach) and had benefited the trust.
+The court ordered that the profits be held on constructive trust for the beneficiaries, although it also awarded Boardman and Tom Phipps generous remuneration (an equitable allowance) for their work and skill, acknowledging they had acted honestly (albeit in breach) and had benefited the trust.

 The principle that a person in a fiduciary position must not make any unauthorised profit from that position.